soner3/myshop/README.md

 code: 'UND_ERR_CONNECT_TIMEOUT'
 }"

 This means that the request took to much time.
 This error is most likely to occure at the images.
-If an image is not loading it means that the request needed to much time to process due to ypur internet connection.
+If an image is not loading it means that the request needed to much time to process due to your internet connection.

 ## Data

 All Data including images comes from "https://dummyjson.com/docs/products".
-It also allows mutations like updating and adding a product at the given endpoints
+INFO: Some Images have a low quality or are outside of the box